Tereza Martincová

-Tereza Martincová ([ˈtɛrɛza ˈmarcɪntsovaː]; born 24 October 1994) is a Czech tennis player.
+Tereza Martincová ([ˈtɛrɛza ˈmarcɪntsovaː]; born 24 October 1994) is a Czech professional tennis player.

 Martincová has won one doubles title on the WTA Tour and four singles titles on the ITF Circuit.
-On 14 February 2022, she reached her best WTA singles ranking of world No. 40.
-On 8 August 2022, she peaked at No. 77 in the WTA doubles rankings.
+On 14 February 2022, she reached her best WTA singles ranking of No. 40.
+On 8 August 2022, she peaked at No. 77 in the doubles rankings.

 Career

-2013–2015
+2013–15

 In June 2013, Martincová made her WTA Tour main-draw debut at the Nürnberger Versicherungscup.
 After coming through all three qualifying rounds, she lost to Estrella Cabeza Candela in round one.
 One month later, Martincová once again came through qualifying at the Baku Cup, defeating Oksana Kalashnikova in the first round, but losing to Tadeja Majerič in the second.

-In 2014, first WTA tournament for Martincová was the Nürnberger Versicherungscup, where she qualified for the main draw, and then lost to Anastasia Rodionova.
+In 2014, first WTA Tour event for Martincová was the Nürnberger Versicherungscup where she qualified for the main draw, and then lost to Anastasia Rodionova.
 She qualified for the Swedish Open in Båstad, before Mona Barthel defeated her in the first round.
 At the Coupe Banque Nationale in Quebec City, Martincová once again passed qualifying, but again lost in the first main-draw round, this time to Shelby Rogers.

 In 2015, Martincová made her first WTA Tour quarterfinal at the Brasil Tennis Cup after victories over Quirine Lemoine and Ajla Tomljanović.
 She also made her Grand Slam debut at the US Open.